nikomakr/bootcamp-course/README.md

 ## Activities from course repo & beyond

--Almost all of the activities re-done as part of my revision -Extra examples or tweaks from course activities
+1. Almost all of the activities re-done as part of my revision
+2. Extra examples or tweaks from course activities

 ## Table of Contents (Optional)